Harry R. Jacobson, M.D. Co-founder & Director

 David is a graduate of the College of William and Mary, where he received a bachelor’s degree in Finance and Economics.
 Upon graduating from college, David spent five years with GE Healthcare working on multiple projects at world headquarters in Wisconsin before taking on a sales role in their capital radiology division.
 David then went on to get his MBA at the University of Michigan, where he led the healthcare team of the student-run investment fund.
 While at Michigan, David also co-authored an award winning business plan and subsequently helped launch AmbiqMicro, a venture-funded tech startup that produces ultra energy efficient microcontrollers.
 AmbiqMicro has raised over $10M in venture capital to date.
 After leaving Michigan, David went on to work at Medtronic Ventures, where he helped manage the venture portfolio and worked more specifically on therapies to treat chronic kidney disease and congestive heart failure.
 Immediately prior to joining Vertex, David led business development and operations for VenX and Device Innovation Group, helping lead development of early-stage medical device products.
 David has had ample industry experience that will be pertinent to the evaluation and licensing of healthcare technologies.
 He also sits on the Board of Vanderbilt Imaging Services, a joint venture imaging company with Vanderbilt University Medical Center.

 Mary Kosinski, Ph.D.

-Mary previously worked at the Vanderbilt Center for Technology Transfer and Commercialization where she handled a large and diverse portfolio of technology.
-Dr. Kosinski was responsible for identifying, protecting, marketing and licensing Vanderbilt developed technologies in the life science area.
-Dr. Kosinski also served as the Director of Business Development for the Vanderbilt Center for Neuroscience Drug Discovery (VCNDD) where she managed all of the business interactions, contracting, and intellectual property for the VCNDD.
-Dr. Kosinski has negotiated and executed numerous exclusive and non-exclusive licenses, sponsored research agreements and material transfer agreements, including several large pharmaceutical contracts increasing Vanderbilt’s revenue from $11 million to over $20 million.
-Prior to working at Vanderbilt, Dr. Kosinski did her postdoctoral work in the Department of Cell and Developmental Biology at Vanderbilt and worked as a technician at the National Cancer Institute in Maryland.
-Dr. Kosinski received her Doctoral degree in cell biology from Vanderbilt University and holds a Master’s degree in molecular biology from the University of Nebraska and a bachelor’s degree in biology from Westfield State University.
-Dr. Kosinski is also an active member of Association of University Technology Managers (ATUM) and the Academic Drug Discovery Consortium (ADDC).
-She is still working with VCNDD and the ADDC and is leading the effort in organizing the 2013 ADDC conference in Nashville.
+Mary previously worked at the Vanderbilt Center for Technology Transfer and Commercialization, where she handled a large and diverse portfolio of technologies.
+Mary was responsible for identifying, protecting, marketing and licensing Vanderbilt developed technologies in the life science area.
+She also served as the Director of Business Development for the Vanderbilt Center for Neuroscience Drug Discovery (VCNDD), where she managed all of the business interactions, contracting and intellectual property for the VCNDD.
+Mary has negotiated and executed numerous exclusive and non-exclusive licenses, sponsored research agreements and material transfer agreements, including several large pharmaceutical contracts, helping to increase Vanderbilt’s revenue from $11 million to over $22 million.
+Prior to working at Vanderbilt, Mary did her postdoctoral work in the Department of Cell and Developmental Biology at Vanderbilt and worked as a technician at the National Cancer Institute in Maryland.
+She received her Doctoral degree in cell biology from Vanderbilt University, holds a Master’s degree in molecular biology from the University of Nebraska and a bachelor’s degree in biology from Westfield State University.
+Mary is also an active member of Association of University Technology Managers (ATUM) and the Academic Drug Discovery Consortium (ADDC).
+She is still working with VCNDD and the ADDC and is leading the effort in organizing the first National ADDC conference in Nashville in October 2013.

 Lisa is Vice President of Operations for Vertex, as well as Director of Investor Relations for TriStar Technology Ventures.
-Prior to joining TriStar in May 2010, Ms. McWilliams served as the Communications Coordinator in Office of Technology Transfer and Enterprise Development at Vanderbilt University where she was responsible for internal marketing, public relations and communications within the Vanderbilt community.
+Prior to joining TriStar and Vertex, Ms. McWilliams served as the Communications Coordinator in Office of Technology Transfer and Enterprise Development at Vanderbilt University where she was responsible for internal marketing, public relations and communications within the Vanderbilt community.
 She also collaborated with licensing associates to develop long-range marketing goals and implement various outreach initiatives, including development and dissemination of information to community partners, assistance in creating and editing executive summaries used to market Vanderbilt-developed technologies to potential investors and licensees, and market research to help evaluate commercial potential of those technologies.
 Ms. McWilliams also served on various planning committees for the Association for University Technology Managers (AUTM) and Biotechnology Industry Organization (BIO).
 Prior to joining Vanderbilt, she worked as a Marketing Coordinator at The Beach Company, a real estate and development firm in Charleston, South Carolina.Ms.
 McWilliams received her undergraduate degrees in Advertising and Sociology from The University of Georgia.

 Harry R. Jacobson, M.D.
 Co-founder & Director